zaoace/dqxclarity/README.md

 ## How it works

 In the `json` folder is a structure of Japanese and English translated text.
 The Japanese text is convered from a utf-8 string to hex, then searched for in the active process's memory.
-When found, it replaces the hex values with it's English equivalent.
+When found, it replaces the hex values with its English equivalent.

 As an example, with a structure like the following: